-\item \textbf{Mint} \& \textbf{Burn}: The Pair contract emits a Mint (or Burn) Event each time a LP-token is minted (or burned).
-This occurs every time a liquidity provider adds (or removes) tokens into a liquidity pool.
-Analyzing these events, we can obtain the transaction hash and the block of the Mint (Burn) Event, the address of the liquidity pool, the address that added (removed) the liquidity, the number of LP-tokens minted (burned), the gas used, and price paid for the gas.
-We find 26,972,454 Mint events and 9,820,309 Burn events in BSC, and 1,911,918 Mint events and 1,067,841 Burn events in Ethereum.
+\item \textbf{Mint \& Burn}: The Pair contract emits a Mint (or Burn) Event each time an LP-token is minted (or burned).
+This occurs whenever a liquidity provider adds (or removes) tokens into a liquidity pool.
+Analyzing these events, we obtain the transaction hash and the block of the Mint (Burn) Event, the address of the liquidity pool, the address that added (removed) the liquidity, the number of LP-tokens minted (burned), the gas used, and the price paid for the gas.
+We find 26,972,454 Mint events and 9,820,309 Burn events on BSC, and 1,911,918 Mint events and 1,067,841 Burn events on Ethereum.

 \item \textbf{Swap:} This event is fired by the Pair contract each time a user swaps tokens in a liquidity pool.
-From the event, we obtain all the information related to the swap as: The transaction hash, the block in which the swap occurs, the address of the liquidity pool used, the address that performs the swap, the number of tokens swapped, the gas used and the gas price.
-We find 750,508,160 events in BSC and 82,447,051 events in Ethereum.
+From the event, we obtain all the information related to the swap: The transaction hash, the block in which the swap occurs, the address of the liquidity pool used, the address that performs the swap, the number of tokens swapped, the gas used and the gas price.
+We find 750,508,160 events on BSC and 82,447,051 events on Ethereum.